Where Does Modine Manufacturing Company (MOD) Stock Can Go From Here?

-On Wednesday, shares of Modine Manufacturing Company (NYSE:MOD) marked $3.50 per share versus a previous $3.17 closing price.
-With having a 10.41% gain, an insight into the fundamental values of Modine Manufacturing Company, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-MOD showed a fall of -54.55% within its YTD performance, with highs and lows between $2.96 – $16.67 during the period of 52 weeks, compared to the simple moving average of -63.82% in the period of the last 200 days.
+On Tuesday, shares of Modine Manufacturing Company (NYSE:MOD) marked $3.25 per share versus a previous $3.28 closing price.
+With having a -0.91% loss, an insight into the fundamental values of Modine Manufacturing Company, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+MOD showed a fall of -57.79% within its YTD performance, with highs and lows between $2.96 – $16.67 during the period of 52 weeks, compared to the simple moving average of -65.66% in the period of the last 200 days.

 Robert W. Baird equity researchers changed the status of Modine Manufacturing Company (NYSE: MOD) shares from “Outperform” to a “Neutral” rating in the report published on November 11th, 2019.
 Other analysts, including Dougherty & Company, also published their reports on MOD shares.
 Dougherty & Company repeated the rating from the previous report, marking MOD under “Neutral” rating, in the report published on November 8th, 2019.
 Additionally, MOD shares got another “Neutral” rating from DA Davidson, setting a target price of $11.50 on the company’s shares, according to the report published in August 30th, 2019.
 On August 28th, 2019, Dougherty & Company Initiated an Buy rating and increased its price target to $13.
 On the other hand, Gabelli & Co Initiated the “Buy” rating for MOD shares, as published in the report on January 31st, 2017.
 Seaport Global Securities seems to be going bullish on the price of MOD shares, based on the price prediction for MOD, indicating that the shares will jump to $12, giving the shares “Buy” rating based on their report from March 24th, 2016.
 Another “Outperform” rating came from Robert W. Baird.